Global Exponential Attitude Tracking Controls on SO(3): Problem Formulation

 Consider the attitude dynamics of a rigid body.
 Define an inertial reference frame and a body-fixed frame.
-Its configuration manifold is the special orthogonal group:

-where a rotation matrix $R\in\SO$ represents the transformation of a vector from the body-fixed frame to the inertial reference frame.
+Its configuration manifold is the three-dimensional special orthogonal group: $\SO = \{R\in\Re^{3\times 3}\,|\, R^TR=I,\;\mathrm{det}[R]=1\}$, where a rotation matrix $R\in\SO$ represents the transformation of a vector from the body-fixed frame to the inertial reference frame.
 The equations of motion are given by

 where $J\in\Re^{3\times 3}$ is the inertia matrix, and $\Omega\in\Re^3$ is the angular velocity represented with respect to the body-fixed frame.
+We have $\omega=R\Omega$ that is the angular velocity represented with respect to the inertial frame.
 The control moment and the unknown, but fixed uncertainty are denoted by $u\in\Re^3$ and $\Delta\in\Re^3$, respectively.
+It is assumed that the fixed uncertainty is bounded by a known constant $B_\Delta\in\Re$ as